ravendb/docs/version_3/docs/client-api/commands/documents/get.dotnet.markdown

 **Parameters**

+keys
+:   Type: string[]
-- keys - array of keys of the documents you want to retrieve
+array of keys of the documents you want to retrieve

+includes
+:   Type: string[]
-- includes - array of paths in documents in which server should look for a 'referenced' document (check example)
+array of paths in documents in which server should look for a 'referenced' document (check example)

+transformer
+:   Type: string
-- transformer - name of a transformer that should be used to transform the results
+name of a transformer that should be used to transform the results

+transformerParameters
+:   Type: Dictionary<string, RavenJToken>
-- queryInputs - inputs (parameters) that will can be used by transformer
+inputs (parameters) that will can be used by transformer

+metadataOnly
+:   Type: bool
-- metadataOnly - specifies if only document metadata should be returned
+specifies if only document metadata should be returned

 **Return Value**

 {CODE multiloadresult@Common.cs /}

+Results
+:   Type: List<RavenJObject>
-- Results - list of documents in **exact** same order as in **keys** parameter
+list of documents in **exact** same order as in **keys** parameter

+Includes
+:   Type: List<RavenJObject>
-- Includes - list of documents that were found in specified paths that were passed in **includes** parameter
+list of documents that were found in specified paths that were passed in **includes** parameter

 ### Example I